cinderellab/Neo-PSP-CRF/src/densecrf_lib/README.txt

 How to run the example
 ----------------------
 An example on how to use the DenseCRF can be found in examples/dense_inference.cpp.
-The example loads an image and some annotation
+The example loads an image and some annotations.
+It then uses a very simple classifier to compute a unary term based on those annotations.
+A dense CRF with both color dependent and color independent terms find the final accurate labeling.

+Linux, Mac OS X and Windows (cygwin): build/examples/dense_inference input_image.ppm annotations.ppm output.ppm

+For example:
+ build/examples/dense_inference examples/im1.ppm examples/anno1.ppm output1.ppm

+Please note that this implementation is slightly slower than the one used to in our NIPS 2011 paper.
+Mainly because I tried to keep the code clean and easy to understand.